xiangivyli/it_foundamental_course/README.md

 - Keep components focused on a single responsibility
 - Utilise Vue's built-in directives like v-model instead of manual DOM manipulation
 - Follow Vue's naming convention (PascalCase for components)
-- Cleanly list all passed parameterised properties in the `props` with expected data type
+- Clearly list all passed parameterised properties in the `props` with expected data type

 ### 1.5.5.5 Transpiling with Vue CLI and Compiler-sfc